Skip to Content

 Types of Rotary Tumblers

 There are many types of tumblers out there.
-The tumbler you want to buy depends on your experiences, and if this is going to be a reoccurring hobby.
+The tumbler you want to buy depends on your experiences and if this will be a recurring hobby.
 Also, there are tumblers for what budget, ranging from a few dollars to thousands of dollars.

 Toy Rock Tumblers

-From the smallest and the least expensive, toy tumblers are great for people who are just starting or don’t want to spend a lot of money on a new hobby; they don’t know if they are going to like it.
+From the smallest and the least expensive, toy tumblers are great for people who are just starting or don’t want to spend a lot of money on a new hobby; they don’t know if they will like it.

 They are made with plastic bodies and barrels and sell between $40 and $80 online or in a local toy or crafts store; you can also find them on Amazon (Amazon link).